 Low birth weight (less than 2,500 grams) is another important factor related to infant mortality.
-In 2015, about 8.1 percent of all newborns in PHR 2/3 had low birth weight, similar to the state's rate of 8.3 percent.
-The region's low birth weight rate has been level since 2006.
+In 2015, about 7.6 percent of all newborns in PHR 7 had low birth weight, smaller than the state's rate of 8.3 percent.
+PHR 7 had the lowest percentage of low birth weight infants among all PHRs in Texas.
+The region's low birth weight rate has remained stable since 2006.